 The odds of successfully navigating through an asteroid field aren’t that great.
 But while you should always be able to support your ideas with concrete data, sometimes going by your gut can give you a leg up on the competition.
-Stats are interesting but won’t help if the campaign doesn’t resonate on an emotional level.
+No amount of stats help if the campaign doesn’t resonate on an emotional level.
+Search your feelings.

 5. Hiring a freelancer can pay off

 Client leads often dislike extra costs, like hiring freelancers to do the work in-house staff should do.
-However, a fresh pair of eyes can help in taking a concept to the next level.
-Just prepare to dish out a proper compensation.
+However, a fresh pair of eyes can help in taking a project to the next level (see #3 and space garbage).
+Just prepare to dish out proper compensation.

 6. Take your time

 Anyone working in a creative agency knows how hectic it can get.
 But getting burnout due to busy schedules, pitches falling through or conflicts within the team just isn’t worth it.
 Know when to remove yourself from a bad situation and take your time to process feedback.
-But remember to aim carefully if you’re planning to jump down a chute 100 stories below you.
+But if you’re planning to jump down a chute 100 stories below you, aim carefully.